na-na-hi/renget/archive/ponyxl_loras_n_stuff.md

 https://civitai.com/models/312010/4th-tail-lora-extract

 ##Reverse Engineered Hashed Tokens
-It seems like the obfuscated/hashed tokens in the model can often times be exposed through three letter strings (seems like substrings of the full hash).
+It seems like the obfuscated/hashed tokens in the model can often times be exposed through three letter strings (probably substrings of the full hash).
 There's only about 17k possible 3 letter combinations so it's possible to just reverse engineer the remapped tokens through brute force, an amazing anon went through the trouble of genning every 3 letter combination and noting which combinations seemed to affect the style.
 Here's his latest update:

 All tokens I found: https://files.catbox.moe/41sbn0.txt Zip with all images (small) and tokens: https://files.catbox.moe/tqb4go.zip